Aeroluna/LunaCoopMod/README.md

 Copied from Versus.

+- Fixed a bug where Conservator's Protective Field ability/passive would not affect units on a different cliff level.

+yeah.

 ## Dehaka

 - Reduced the damage from using Consume on a psionic unit from 2x weapon damage to 1x weapon damage.